cetio/google-sdk/README.md

 [![License](https://img.shields.io/badge/License-AGPL%20v3-blue)](LICENSE.txt)

+> [!WARNING]
+>
+> Google-SDK is not a primary focus of mine, and, although I do maintain and occasionally expand upon the library, support may vary.

 Google-SDK is a D library for Google Drive and Gmail.
 It manages OAuth sessions, file browsing, read/write operations, and Gmail messages and labels without requiring large wrapper layers.

 ## Features